kmayerb/tcrdist3/docs/index.rst

 * Get started with some videos and easy examples, with :ref:`welcome`.
 * For details on how to compute distances, see :ref:`tcrdistances`.
 * For details on discovering meta-clonotypes, see :ref:`metaclonotypes`.
+* For details on how to tabulate meta-clonotypes in a bulk repertoire, see :ref:`join`
 * For details on estimating liklihood of V(D)J recombination, see :ref:`pgen`.
 * For details on making gene-usage plots, see :ref:`visualizing`.
 * For details on converting Adaptive ImmunoSeq data, see :ref:`adaptive`.